MISCELLANEOUS SCREWY IDEAS... 1997W. Beaty

 accelerates at 30G and unexpectedly goes tearing across the sky, but

-because it is a laminar-flow propulsion system, it is SILENT.
-Just don't
+because this is a laminar-flow propulsion system, it is SILENT.
+Just

-aim the "exhaust" side at a building when you punch the accelerator,
+aim your "exhaust" side at a building when you punch the accelerator,

 because it launches a huge "starting vortex" which has enough overpressure

 Imagine getting into a dogfight with such a beast.
 It might not need